-Subsequent to the issuance of the consolidated financial statements as of December 31, 2020 and for the year then ended, Group Management identified an immaterial error in the classification of deferred revenue in its current portion.
+Subsequent to the issuance of the consolidated financial statements as at December 31, 2021, and for the year then ended, Group Management identified an immaterial a reformulation in the classification of deferred revenue and accounts receivable.
 The Company's Management evaluated the impact of this reclassification and concluded that it is not material for the consolidated financial statements for any of the periods presented in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
-However, Group Management determined that it was appropriate to reclassify as of December 31, 2021 to present properly according to their maturities.
+However, Group Management determined that it was appropriate to reclassify as at December 31, 2021 to present properly according to their maturities.

-(3) Financial risk management:
+3. Financial risk management-